-Below are partner institutions that seek research collaborations with F&ES master's or doctoral students through the Tropical Resources Institute.
+Below are partner institutions that have active research collaborations with TRI, and we encourage students to consider working this them.
 For related information about TRI research funding, see TRI Fellowships.
-Additional opportunities are listed in Other Research Opportunities.
+Additional opportunities (not endorsed by TRI) are listed in Other Research Opportunities.
 Viewers may also wish to learn about current TRI Fellows and their work.
 Contact the TRI Program Managers for more information on these opportunities.

-Looking for ways to expand your practical experience in the tropics?
-Interested in taking classes, conducting research or doing an internship in Costa Rica?
-Did you know that Yale F&ES has a Memorandum of Understanding with CATIE, one of Latin America’s most well-respected institutions for education and applied work in sustainable agriculture, tropical natural resource management and rural development?
+The Centro Agronomico Tropical de Investigavion y Ensenanza (CATIE) is one of Latin America’s most well-respected institutions for education and applied work in sustainable agriculture, tropical natural resource management and rural development.
 CATIE has the oldest graduate program in agriculture and natural resources in Latin America (since 1946), and a training program with multiple course options, including the Cooperative Study Abroad Program.
 The institution has programs and professors studying a wide array of topics in sustainable agriculture and livestock, agroforestry, forest ecology and management, protected areas, value chains, watersheds and water resources, development practices, climate change science and planning—and it is home to dozens of programs that are putting this research to work to train professionals and improve the livelihoods of people throughout Central America.